Buying a monitor? Please refer to this post before purchasing.

 However, the Dell Alienware AW2721D has advantages which may outweigh these depending on your perspective.
 For me it’s still the one I’d recommend for the following reasons:

 – VESA DisplayHDR 600 support with a well-tuned algorithm delivers a much more dynamic and impactful HDR experience.
 Whilst the ASUS may technically offer a better colour gamut for HDR, the Dell still offers excellent DCI-P3 coverage so delivers a good HDR experience from the colour side as well.
-And the superior luminance control helps add some extra depth even to certain medium shades.
-In my view there’s no contest; it’s delivers the better HDR without a doubt.
+And the superior luminance control (and levels of luminance) helps add some extra perceived contrast and ‘pop’.
+In my view there’s no contest; it delivers the better HDR without a doubt.

 – The screen surface is lighter and significantly less grainy.
 I’ve received reports from users who found the ASUS too grainy – sensitivity to this varies and it’s far from the worst model out there in that respect.
 But as far as matte screen surfaces go the Dell Alienware has one of the cleanest and clearest you’ll find with good direct light emission.
 I’m sensitive to this sort of thing and readily appreciate the difference, so for me this would sway things quite heavily towards the Dell.
 If you prefer sitting in a bright room with light potentially striking the screen directly, you may find the Dell less forgiving.